kahunacoder/ansible-wikijs/README.md

 # The default value is common
 ansible_ssh_private_key_file: "~/.ssh/id_rsa"
 hostname: "mydomain.com" # your hostname
-tz: "America/New_York" # the timezone of your server
 PROJECT_DOMAIN: "wiki.mydomain.com" # The domain name of the project
 apache_vhosts:
   - servername: "{{PROJECT_DOMAIN}}"